Updated November 2016

 Caga Tió is cared for by Catalan children in the weeks leading up to Christmas.
-From December 8th his behind is wrapped in a blanket and he’s fed orange peel and turrón (a type of Spanish nougat) every evening.
+From December 8th, his behind is wrapped in a blanket and he’s fed orange peels and turrón (a type of Spanish nougat) every evening.
 It’s thought that the more the Caga Tió is fed, the more presents or Christmas goodies he’ll excrete from his behind come Christmas day.

-El Tió needs some persuasion to drop his load on Christmas day and the children of the household are given sticks in order to beat him into delivering his many and various festive offerings.
-While beating the Caga Tió, Catalan children traditionally sing a song—the words may vary from town to town but the tune stays the same.
+El Tió needs some persuasion to drop his load on the big day, so the children of the household are given sticks in order to beat him into delivering his many festive offerings.
+While beating the Caga Tió, Catalan children traditionally sing a song—the words may vary from town to town, but the tune stays the same.
 A typical version goes like this: ‘Caga tió, caga torró, avellanes i mató, si no cagues bé et daré un cop de bastó.
 Caga tió!’
-This translates literally as: ‘Shit log, shit turron, hazelnuts and cottage cheese, if you don’t shit well, I’ll hit you with a stick.
+This translates literally as: ‘Shit log, shit turrón, hazelnuts and cottage cheese, if you don’t shit well, I’ll hit you with a stick.
 Shit log!’

-The tradition of the caganer is believed to be 300 years old.
-An Iberian votive offering which depicts a holy warrior excreting has been discovered near Tornabous in the Urgell and can be dated back to the early 18th century.
+The tradition of the caganer is believed to be over 300 years old.
+An Iberian votive offering, which depicts a holy warrior excreting, has been discovered near Tornabous in the Urgell and can be dated back to the early 18th century.
 Originally, the caganer was a necessary figure in the nativity scene.
-He was thought to bring good luck and happiness to the family and his fecal droppings were a symbol of wealth and the promise of a productive new year.
+He was thought to bring good luck and happiness to the family, and his fecal droppings were a symbol of wealth and the promise of a productive new year.

-The caganer today is still often placed within the Catalan nativity scene.
-Local nativity scenes generally depict the entire town of Bethlehem and the caganer is usually found squatting in an obscure corner.
+The caganer's still often placed within the Catalan nativity scene today.
+Local nativity scenes generally depict the entire town of Bethlehem and the caganer is usually found crouched in an obscure corner.

 - The Queen of England, Rafael Nadal, George Bush, Spiderman and many others have all been made into caganers.